LET YOUR VOICE BE HEARD

 Before the ink was dry... the treaty was broken.

-In the century that followed, over 500 treaties made with Native Nations were also broken—which has degraded the social and cultural survival of Indigenous peoples and the environmental health of Mother Earth.
+In the century that followed, over 500 treaties made with Native Nations were also broken—which has degraded the lives of Indigenous peoples and the health of Mother Earth.

 We Have #PeoplesPower, together, let's challenge the United States and its Congress to #RightTheWrong of at least one of the more than 500 broken treaties the United States made with Native Nations.